gm2552/northstar-space-demo/README.md

 Configuration repository for NorthStar Space Apps demo.
 This repository contains configuration in various folders and branches that include initial bootstrapping configuration as well as GitOps based configurations.

-## Dmeo Installation
+## Demo Installation

-This demo is split into phases each with increasing levels of automation:
+This demo is split into phases with each subsequent phase increasing the level of automation:

 [Phase 1](installation/phase1/README.md)